 Work out details of your child’s back-to-school plan collaboratively, based on the above and the learning option you choose:

-- Other options: Check what other options are available in your district or child’s school.
+Alternative Options: Check what other options are available in your district.
 Clearly convey your child’s needs and family priorities as you work with staff to find the best option.

 While we’re fortunate in BC to have a great public education system, the experience for too many students and their families has often been far from perfect.
 BC’s 2020 Back To School plan recognizes that this year will be especially challenging.
 But it also has a strong focus on ensuring that vulnerable students’ needs will be prioritized so that no one is left behind.